 - Prospects are contacted at the right time, every time, nurturing a stronger business relationship with each touchpoint.

 - Prospects will be contacted through multiple channels, so you will find the channel they’re most responsive to.
-Some people prefer social media; others prefer email, for example.
+Some people prefer social media while others prefer email, for example.

 - CRM integration with your outreach tools makes it easy to track leads throughout the cadence.

-- Having calls, texts, and emails automatically synced into the CRM reduces the chance for human error when it comes to record keeping and note taking.
+- Having calls, texts, and emails automatically synced into your CRM reduces the chance for human error when it comes to record keeping and note taking.

 - Multiple salespeople can work on nurturing a lead concurrently, and if you have staff turnover, it’s easy for a new sales representative to take over.